 If your teeth are stained but not badly shaped, you may opt for in office teeth whitening.
 It can brighten your smile by several shades.
 Damaged teeth may need a dental crown that can “cap” the tooth in a strong shell.
 Veneers can reshape a tooth to hide chips, but they cannot add the overall support of a crown, which is best for treating cracked teeth.

 Are composite veneers right for you?

 Patients should be in good oral health before cosmetic dentistry.
 Tooth decay or gum disease will need to be treated before you can have veneers placed.

-Other than health considerations, how can you know if composite veneers are right for you?
+Other than health considerations, how can you know if they are right for you?
 Ask yourself these questions:

 Benefits of Composite Veneers

 They are placed during just one visit.
 Porcelain veneers require multiple visits.
 Composite resin can be placed during one visit to our office.
 You can leave with your new smile the very same day you arrive.

 Composite cost much less than porcelain dental veneers .
 This is because a lab isn’t needed, and composite costs less than porcelain.